 The Big “O”, Montreal

-Olympic Stadium in Montreal’s Olympic Park, Parc olympique de Montréal, was build for 1976 Summer Olympics.
-Magnificent and massive “O” shaped dome structure is accompanied with the tallest inclined tower in the world, 175 meters or 574 feet tall offering a ride to the top via funicular.
+Olympic Stadium in Montreal’s Olympic Park, in French Parc olympique de Montréal, also known as The Big “O”, was build for 1976 Summer Olympics.
+Magnificent and massive “O” shaped dome structure is accompanied with the tallest inclined tower in the world, 175 m. or 574 ft. tall offering a ride to the top via funicular.

 Montreal Olympic Stadium Photo Gallery